-- K. American Government - 1.
-American Government is to include the study of the Constitution of the United States, as well as the study of Florida Government including the Florida constitution, the three (3) branches of state government and municipal and county governments. - L. Credit for high school graduation may be earned for volunteer activities and non-academic activities. - M. All general requirements for general education students also apply to exceptional students who may earn credits in exceptional, basic or vocational courses.
-While enrolled in an exceptional student course, the student may earn elective credit toward a standard diploma. - N. For ESE students with disabilities, the diploma option must be formally addressed on the IEP beginning in the student's 8th grade year or during the school year of the student's 14th birthday, whichever occurs first.
+- 1. American Government is to include the study of the Constitution of the United States, as well as the study of Florida Government including the Florida constitution, the three (3) branches of state government and municipal and county governments. - M.K.All general requirements for general education students also apply to exceptional students who may earn credits in exceptional, basic or vocational courses.
+While enrolled in an exceptional student course, the student may earn elective credit toward a standard diploma.

+N.L.
+For ESE students with disabilities, the diploma option must be formally addressed on the IEP beginning in the student's 8th grade year or during the school year of the student's 14th birthday, whichever occurs first.
 The identified performance standards are expected to be mastered by the student.
 Documentation of mastery and/or remediation of student performance standards are the joint responsibility of all Individual Education Program (IEP) team members.
-According to New Rule 6A-1.09963, Beginning in 2014-2015, students with Disabilities (SWDs) entering grade 9 may attain a standard diploma and earn standard diploma designations by meeting the requirements in Sections 1003.4282(1)-(8) or 1002.3105(5) or 1003.4282(10) and 1003.4285 Florida Statutes (F.S.).
+According to New Rule 6A-1.09963, Beginning in 2014-2015, students with disabilities (SWDs) entering grade 9 may attain a standard diploma and earn standard diploma designations by meeting the requirements in Sections 1003.4282(1)-(8) or 1002.3105(5) or 1003.4282(10) and 1003.4285 Florida Statutes (F.S.).